algosup/2023-2024-project-4-sportshield-team-3/Docs/Management/Weekly-Reports/Weekly-Report-3.md

 ## 6. Team feedback

-during the thrid week all team members were working on different project based on C++ wich we worked on that project for 10 days
+during the thrid week all team members were working on different project based on C++ which  we worked on that project for 10 days